 After it’s done fermenting, you can either strain the pulp or leave it for a heartier beverage.
 I personally prefer the version without pulp (I usually prefer less pulp in my orange juice).

-I was surprised that the sweet taste of orange juice was gone, which is great because I don’t do well with too much sugar.
-What I was left with was a bubbling, slightly tart beverage that almost tasted like a mimosa (without the alcohol)!
-We’ll definitely be making this again.
+The sweet taste of orange juice disappears during the fermentation process, which is great because I don’t do well with too much sugar.
+What you’re left with at the end is a bubbling, slightly tart beverage that almost tastes like a mimosa (without the alcohol)!

 - Squeeze your orange juice and add about 3 cups to each mason jar.